jalibras/coop/README.md

-# coop
+# Intro

 An online bouldering guidebook for the Galway climbing coop.
+For the moment it is hosted at jalibras.pythonanywhere.com/home

 # Installation

 requires python 3.4, Django 1.10 and Boostrap 3.3.
 Clone the repo and then run